ichigo333/fitbit/README.md

 ## fitbit_weekly

-- this program prints weekly step count in 15 min increments
+- this program prints weekly step count in one hour increments
 - for example
 ```
 ['2024-01-01', '2024-01-02', '2024-01-03', '2024-01-04', '2024-01-05', '2024-01-06', '2024-01-07']